conrad619/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5801/Datasheet/README.md

 ### Hardware

+The hardware specification is categorized into four parts.
+It discusses the pinouts of the board and its functionalities and diagrams.

 #### Device Specification

 The following table shows the parameters and the description of the RAK5801 WisBlock WisIO Module: